Thomas-Hoang-04/bike-rental-app/README.md

 3. Open the project with Android Studio.
 The IDE will automatically sync the project with included build files and import/download necessary dependencies.

-   If the project does not sync upon importing to Android Studio, use this key combination `Ctrl+Shift+O` or `Cmd+Shift+O` _(for MacOS)_
+   If the project does not sync upon being imported to Android Studio, use this key combination `Ctrl+Shift+O` or `Cmd+Shift+O` _(for MacOS)_

 4. Once the process complete, find the section described in the image below and